Highland Community College (Kansas): 1910–1915

-1915-1920
+1915–1920

 In 1916 the rules were changed from students being required to attend chapel services on all weekdays to only twice a week.
 Despite this change study hours began at 8 pm and lights out at 10:30.
 There were also rules banning liquor, tobacco, and profanity, and those who challenged or broke those rules risked dismissal from the college.
 Plants and livestock were in 1916 donated in hopes of student workers raising them in order for them to be sold to benefit the college.
-This plan was ruined by the US declaring war on Germany in April of 1917.
+This plan was ruined by the US declaring war on Germany in April 1917.
 World War I Reduced the population of the student body due to the draft and obligations brought on by the war.
 There were 20 students attending Highland in the fall of 1917 reduced to 7 the following year as a result.

-In August of 1917, the Pullman Company donated an old sleeper car to be used as a boy's dorm because the square house was converted into staff housing in the 1890s and was burned to the ground a few years prior in 1911 leaving no boys dorm.
+In August 1917, the Pullman Company donated an old sleeper car to be used as a boys' dorm because the square house was converted into staff housing in the 1890s and was burned to the ground a few years prior in 1911 leaving no boys dorm.
 The sleeper car had 10 upper berths and 10 lower berths.
-If 2 people slept in a bed the car could in theory hold 40 students but it's doubtful it held anything close to that during its tenure as a boy's dorm.
+If 2 people slept in a bed the car could in theory hold 40 students but it's doubtful it held anything close to that during its tenure as a boys' dorm.
 It was placed in the lot south of Rubeti hall and was called the Pullman dorm and the Pecos by students.
 It was only used for one year.
-James resigned in June of 1919 to become the dean at the University of Omaha.
+James resigned in June 1919 to become the dean at the University of Omaha.
 M.P.
 Smith took over in the summer of 1919 and the college at this time was nearly bankrupt.
 The student enrollment numbers were far worse than expected and doubt seeded even less financial support prompting Smith to resign in the fall of 1920.